Beacon Theatre (New York City): Concerts

 The theater has long hosted R&B, pop, and jam bands and rock concerts.
 Early in the Beacon's history as a venue for live show, it hosted concert appearances such as those of rock band Steve Miller Band, blues singer Dr. John, soul singer Wilson Pickett, and pop singer Tina Turner.
 When the theater was briefly used as a rock venue in the mid-1970s, several rock bands had appearances at the Beacon, including Supertramp, Queen (as part of their A Night at the Opera Tour), Grateful Dead, and Return to Forever.
 Additional concerts in the 1970s included a three-night appearance by singer Carole King in 1976.
 After Kazuko Hillyer took over in 1977, she moved her Coffee Concerts to the Beacon from Alice Tully Hall.
 Under Hillyer's operation, the theater also hosted acts such as Canadian Brass and Peter Schickele in 1978.

 Among the Beacon's concert bookings in the early 1980s were those by jazz trumpeter Miles Davis, R&B singer Millie Jackson, bluegrass acts Osborne Brothers and Jim & Jesse, and jazz musicians Sarah Vaughan and Zoot Sims.
 Other acts during the decade included gospel singers Al Green and Shirley Caesar, pop musician Laurie Anderson, pop/jazz guitarist Earl Klugh, juju singer King Sunny Adé, and jazz singer Cab Calloway.
 In the early 1990s, the Beacon hosted such musical offerings as folk-rock duo Indigo Girls, a rock-and-soul revue, a concert with several country performers, singer Tracy Chapman, pop rock band Crowded House, and gospel singers BeBe Winans and CeCe Winans.
 The latter half of the decade saw appearances by performers including rock musician Ian Anderson, jazz tenor Sonny Rollins, Italian blues singer Zucchero Fornaciari, as well as a classical music concert.

 Concert performances continued in the early 2000s, including those by singer Liza Minnelli, the Wynton Marsalis Septet, singers Norah Jones and Gillian Welch, rock band Radiohead, and blues musician Bonnie Raitt.
 Paul Simon gave the first performances at the Beacon after it reopened in 2009, and Leonard Cohen performed the same year.
-Artists who performed at the Beacon in the 2010s included Goldfrapp, Fiona Apple, Cat Stevens, Nick Mason's Saucerful of Secrets, The Tragically Hip, and Coldplay.
+In the 2010s, the Beacon's performers have included Goldfrapp, Fiona Apple, Cat Stevens, Nick Mason's Saucerful of Secrets, The Tragically Hip, and Coldplay.
+The Beacon's performers in the 2020s included the Trey Anastasio Band (which led a series of virtual concerts during the COVID-19 pandemic) and Bono.